-Recipe Notes
+Recipe Notes & Swaps

 - If you don’t have preserved lemon, regular lemon zest and some lemon juice can be used and I’ve provided measurements for those.

-- I used Spanish black olives, which are mild and not too salty, and I think they work really well here.
+- I used Spanish black olives, which are mild and not too salty, and I think they work well here.
 Green olives would also work well.
 If Kalamata is all you’ve got, make sure to adjust the salt in the recipes as those olives are quite salty already.

-Chicken & Sweet Potato Bake with Olives & Preserved Lemon
+Chicken Sweet Potato Bake with Olives & Preserved Lemon

 Ingredients

-- 2 tablespoons ghee or coconut oil
+- 2 tablespoons olive oil

-- 1 large brown onion, diced
+- 1 large onion diced

-- 1 large sweet potato, diced into cubes (about 3 cups)
+- 1 large sweet potato diced into cubes (about 3 cups)

-- 3 cloves garlic, diced finely
+- 3 cloves garlic diced finely

-- 1/3 cup Spanish black olives, sliced
+- 1/3 cup black olives sliced

-- 2 medium Roma tomatoes, diced
+- 2 medium tomatoes diced

 - 1 teaspoon mild curry powder